 Prostate cancer is a common form of cancer in males.
 It affects the prostate gland, a small part of the reproductive system below the bladder but in front of the rectum.
 The prostate produces a fluid that makes up the majority part of semen.

-This type of cancer is highly treatable, especially if a person receives a diagnosis in the early stages.
+This type of cancer is highly treatable, especially if a person receives a diagnosis when the disease is in the early stages.
 Statistics show that

 However, prostate cancer often produces no symptoms in the early stages.
-For this reason, some experts recommend screening after
+For this reason, most experts recommend screening after